 - Sign up and make a Canva account.
 If already have an account, then skip the step.

 - Click on “Create a design” then go to “Social Media Posts” and select “Pinterest Graphic”.

 3. Go to “Upload” (the bottom icon), & upload your stock images by clicking on “Upload your own images”.

 Don’t know where to get free stock images?
-Check out my post, “Top 5 FREE Stock Image sites to use” to find a free stock image suited for the background of your Pinterest Graphic.
+Check out my post, 6 Sites To Grab Free Stock Images For Your Content to find free stock images suited for the background of your Pinterest Graphic.